29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 ])
 \
 *Problems*
-- Mechansims that rely on expansion must be contained within the footprint of the robot, or not expand over 6'' on one side only
+- Mechanisims that rely on expansion must be contained within the footprint of the robot, or not expand over 6'' on one side only
 *Potential Solutions*
 - Design all expanding mechanisms to expand on one side only
 - Use as little space of the 18'' x 18'' to maximise expansion capability